TomShangguan/storage_extract/README.md

 - **MPT Visualization**:
     - **Text View**: A hierarchical text representation of the Merkle Patricia Trie (MPT).
     - **Tree View**: An interactive graphical representation of the MPT, clearly showing branch, extension, and leaf nodes, along with their relationships.
-    - Displays original (pre-image) keys alongside their hashed counterparts for enhanced clarity and easier debugging.
 - **Multiple Address Support**: Visualize and manage MPTs for multiple Ethereum addresses.

 ## How to Run